Connecting the dongle¶

 depending on the distribution.

-In MacOS, the exact name depends on the number of VCP devices connected, and the connection topology (the numbering changes if the device is connected through a USB hub).
+In MacOS, the exact assigned name depends on the number of VCP devices connected, and the connection topology (the numbering changes if the device is connected through a USB hub).

 To find the device name use